ropensci/roweb3/content/blog/2025-02-25-r-universe-docs/index.md

 While working on the documentation we also updated other information sources:

-We simplified the [R-universe project page on the rOpenSci website](/r-universe) for it to only contain a big picture description of the project, as well as links to relevant resources including the documentation website, technical notes, recent talk recordings.
+We simplified the [R-universe project page on the rOpenSci website](/r-universe) the be easier to maintain.
+It now contains a big-picture description of the project, as well as links to relevant resources including the documentation website, technical notes, recent talk recordings.
 That web page is also available in [Spanish](/es/r-universe/).

 The README on the [organization profile on GitHub](https://github.com/r-universe-org/) was updated to list relevant websites and online spaces such as the docs, obviously, but also the discussion board and general issue tracker.